SuperGaleb/arch-zfs/arch-zfs-not-encrypted-root/install/README.md

 When asked enter root and user password do it very carefully (slowly), script will NOT warn you if passwords did not match and it will keep going till end.
 System will NOT boot after install.
-I choose password 123 for root and for user, once system is up, running and "happy please change both to your liking.
+I choose password 123 for root and for user, once system is up, running and "happy" please change both to your liking.
 ```

 ### DualBoot Support